Vladyslav Zahrebelnyi

 Vladyslav Zahrebelnyi (born 28 November 1991) is a Ukrainian para-athlete who specializes in long jump.
 He represents Ukraine at elite international competitions.

 Career

-Zahrebelnyi represented Ukraine in the men's long jump T37 event at the 2016 Summer Paralympics and finished in fourth place with a personal best jump 5.95 metres.
+Zahrebelnyi represented Ukraine in the men's long jump T37 event at the 2016 Summer Paralympics and finished in fourth place with a personal best jump of 5.95 metres.

 Zahrebelnyi again represented Ukraine in the men's long jump T37 event at the 2020 Summer Paralympics and won a gold medal.

+He won the silver medal in the men's long jump T37 event at the 2023 World Para Athletics Championships held in Paris, France.